How to buy Coca-Cola shares

 What is the difference between buying, selling, and trading shares?

-This process involves finding a broker and placing an order to buy Coca Cola stock, as outlined in the steps further up this page.
+This process involves finding a broker and placing an order for Coca-Cola stock, as outlined in the steps further up this page.
 Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.

 When it comes to investing in any stock, the two options you have are share dealing and trading.
 Which one of these methods to opt for largely depends on your investment timeline, with investors thinking long term tending to go for share dealing, and those looking for short term gains pursuing a more aggressive trading strategy.